Performance Evaluation in a Practice

 - The job description for the individual position

-- Systematic assemblage of data on performance
+- Systematic assemblage of data on performance evaluation to include:

 - Assessment of performance